OlegKonings/CUDA_Floyd_Warshall_/README.md

 Ran some tests using this code on a K20c GPU and was able to get a 30% speedup over the 680 (using 32 bit ints)

-here is the results of a test on a highly connected graph with 10000 vertices;
+here are the results of a test on a highly connected graph with 10000 vertices;

 --------------------------------------------------------------------------------------------------------------------